Brownian Dynamics Simulations of Proteins in the Presence of Surfaces: Long-range Electrostatics and Mean-field Hydrodynamics: Theory and Methods

 \subsection{Grid-based Interactions}

 In SDA, the forces between a pair of macromolecules $1$ and $2$ are calculated as finite-difference derivatives of the pairwise interaction, $\Delta G$, defined as:

 where $\R$ refers to the atomic coordinates of either atoms ($n_{1,2}$) or charges ($i_{1,2}$).
 A detailed description and parameterization can be found in references~\citenum{Gabdoulline2009}, \citenum{Mereghetti2010}, \citenum{Martinez2015} and \citenum{Gabdoulline1996}.
-The first two terms in Eq.~\ref{eq:potential} represent the interaction energies of the charges ($q_{i_2}$ or $q_{j_1}$) of one solute with the electrostatic potential ($\Phi_{\textnormal{el}_1}$ or $\Phi_{\textnormal{el}_2}$) of another solute \cite{Gabdoulline1996}.
+The first two terms in Eq.~\ref{eq:potential} represent the interaction energies of the charges ($q_{i_2}$ or $q_{j_1}$) of one solute with the electrostatic potential ($\Phi_{\textnormal{el}_1}$ or $\Phi_{\textnormal{el}_2}$) of another solute~\cite{Gabdoulline1996}.

-To calculate the electrostatic interactions, the effective charge model \cite{Gabdoulline1996} (ECM) is employed.
+To calculate the electrostatic interactions, the effective charge model~\cite{Gabdoulline1996} (ECM) is employed.
 These charges are calculated such that in a uniform dielectric they reproduce the electrostatic potential in a shell around the solute that was previously computed by solving the Poisson-Boltzmann (PB) equation.
 Thereby, the effective charges implicitly account for inhomogeneities in the dielectric that do not have to be considered further during the BD simulation.
 Importantly, the required number of effective charges necessary to maintain a high accuracy is commonly much smaller than the number of partial atomic charges.

-The third and fourth terms describe the electrostatic desolvation energy and account for the effects of the low dielectric cavity of one solute on the interaction energies of another \cite{Gabdoulline1996}.
-These terms are computed as the interaction of the charges and the electrostatic desolvation potential of one another ($\Phi_{\textnormal{ed}_1}$ or $\Phi_{\textnormal{ed}_2}$) \cite{Elcock1999} using the parameterization of reference~\citenum{Gabdoulline2009}.
-The fifth and sixth terms correspond to the non-polar interactions due to the burial of the solvent accessible surface areas (SASAs) of the surface atoms \cite{Gabdoulline2009}.
-The last two terms of Eq.~\ref{eq:potential} describe the soft-core repulsive potential with an inverse power function to avoid overlaps of solutes while at the same time preventing abrupt force changes at close contact.
+The third and fourth terms describe the electrostatic desolvation energy and account for the effects of the low dielectric cavity of one solute on the interaction energies of another~\cite{Gabdoulline1996}.
+These terms are computed as the interaction of the charges and the electrostatic desolvation potential of one another ($\Phi_{\textnormal{ed}_1}$ or $\Phi_{\textnormal{ed}_2}$)~\cite{Elcock1999} using the parameterization of reference~\citenum{Gabdoulline2009}.
+The fifth and sixth terms correspond to the non-polar interactions due to the burial of the solvent accessible surface areas (SASAs) of the surface atoms~\cite{Gabdoulline2009}.